anastassiavybornova/bike-node-planner-data-denmark/docs/define-layers.md

 ## Which point layers? (`config-layers-point.yml`)

-In the file, you will find a list of categories and subcategories of point data.
+In the `config-layers-point.yml`, you will find a list of categories and subcategories of point data.

 ✅ You can customize how these subcategories are merged into separate evaluation layers by typing the corresponding evaluation layer name next to each subcategory name.